magiclane/magiclane-maps-sdk-examples-for-android/README.md

 * [Route Navigation](RouteNavigation) - Start navigation from the current position to a given landmark if any route can be calculated.
 * [Route Restrictions](RouteRestrictions) - Start simulated navigation between 2 given landmarks using a truck (lorry) route profile with a mass exceeding 3500 kg.
 Listen for route restrictions during navigation.
 Display active route restrictions.
 * [Route Simulation](RouteSimulation) - Start simulation between 2 given landmarks if any route can be calculated.
-* [Route Simulation with Instructions](RouteSimulationWithInstructions) - Start simulation between 2 given landmarks.
-Display turn-by-turn navigation instructions, estimated time of arrival, remaining time and distance.
+* [Route Simulation Compose](RouteSimulationCompose) - Start simulated navigation between 2 given landmarks.
+Display turn-by-turn navigation instructions, estimated time of arrival, remaining time and distance, sign post and road code images, and traffic event information along the route.
+Uses Jetpack Compose.
-* [Route Simulation with Instructions Compose](RouteSimulationWithInstructionsCompose) - Route simulation with instructions example using Jetpack Compose.
 * [Route Simulation without Map](RouteSimulationWithoutMap) - Start simulated navigation between 2 given landmarks.
 Display turn-by-turn navigation instructions, estimated time of arrival, remaining time and distance.
 No map is displayed.
 * [Route Terrain Profile](RouteTerrainProfile) - Calculate the routes between 2 given landmarks; display some of the route terrain profile details available for a route.
 * [Routing](Routing) - Calculate the routes between 2 given landmarks.